Optimal Decision Making Under Strategic Behavior: Abstract

 \section{Abstract}

-We are witnessing an increasing use of data-driven predictive models to inform decisions.
-As decisions have implications for individuals and society, there is increasing pressure on decision ma\-kers to be transparent about their decision policies.
+We are witnessing an increasing use of data-driven predictive mo\-dels to inform decisions.
+As decisions have implications for in\-di\-vi\-duals and society, there is increasing pressure on decision ma\-kers to be transparent about their decision policies.
 At the same time, individuals may use know\-led\-ge, gained by transparency, to invest effort strategically in order to maximize their chances of receiving a beneficial decision.
 Our goal is to find decision policies that are optimal in terms of uti\-li\-ty in such a strategic setting.
 To this end, we first characterize how strategic investment of \-effort by individuals leads to a change in the feature distribution.
 Using this characterization, we first show that, in general, we cannot expect to find op\-timal decision policies in polynomial time and there are cases in which deterministic policies are suboptimal.
 Then, we demonstrate that, if the cost individuals pay to change their features satisfies a natural mo\-no\-to\-ni\-ci\-ty assum\-ption, we can narrow down the search for the optimal policy to a particular family of decision policies with a set of desirable properties, which allow for a highly effective polynomial time heuristic search algorithm using dynamic programming.
 Finally, under no assump\-tions on the cost individuals pay to change their features, we develop an iterative search algorithm that is guaranteed to find locally optimal decision policies also in polynomial time.
-Experiments on synthetic and real lending data illus\-tra\-te our theoretical findings and show that the decision policies found by our algorithms achieve higher utility than several competitive baselines.
+Experiments on synthetic and real credit card data illus\-tra\-te our theoretical findings and show that the decision policies found by our algorithms achieve higher utility than those that do not account for strategic behavior.